-Antineoplaston Therapy in Treating Patients With Residual or Recurrent Anaplastic Astrocytoma
+Antineoplaston Therapy in Treating Adult Patients With Anaplastic Astrocytoma (AA)

 Primary Purpose: Treatment

 |Official Title:||Phase II Study of Antineoplastons A10 and AS2-1 in Adult Patients With Anaplastic Astrocytoma|

 - Number of Participants With Objective Response [ Time Frame: 12 months ]Objective response rate per Response Assessment in Neuro-Oncology (RANO) for target lesions and assessed by MRI: Complete Response (CR), disappearance of all disease sustained for at least four weeks; Partial Response (PR), >=50% decrease in the sum of the products of of the greatest perpendicular diameters of all measurable enhancing lesions, sustained for at least four weeks; Stable Disease (SD), <50% decrease and <25% increase in the sum of the products of of the greatest perpendicular diameters of all measurable enhancing lesions, sustained for at least eight weeks; Progressive Disease (PD), >=25% increase in the sum of the products of of the greatest perpendicular diameters of all measurable enhancing lesions.

 - Percentage of Participants Who Survived [ Time Frame: 6 months, 12 months, 24 months, 36 months, 48 months, 60 months ]6 months, 12 months, 24 months, 36 months, 48 months, 60 months overall survival

 |Study Completion Date:||October 2008|

 |Primary Completion Date:||October 2008 (Final data collection date for primary outcome measure)|